 The goals of the conference express the best aspirations of American amateur athletics.
 The NCAC brings together a group of institutions which share a common allegiance to academic quality and to the conduct of athletics so as to support the educational purpose.
 Intercollegiate athletics can and should complement academic life, rather than compete with it, and sports should enhance the experience of students during their college years.
 This type of academic and athletic commitment has been led by the 10 school presidents, who have taken an active role in the governance of the conference.

-In the 2015-16 academic year, 228 All-America or Capital One/CoSIDA Academic All-America certificates were distributed to student-athletes from North Coast schools.
+In the 2018-19 academic year, 216 All-America or Google Cloud/CoSIDA Academic All-America certificates were distributed to student-athletes from North Coast schools.

 The NCAC’s commitment to equity, its broad base of athletic programs, and an unwavering insistence on excellence in academics has served as a model for conferences throughout the country.